Back to Home

-Late Return from Breaks: Employees who are late to return from a lunch break will earn one-half (1/2) incident.
+Late Return from Breaks: Please do not clock back in until 30 minutes have elapsed.
+There is a 5 minute leeway for returning from the lunch break.
+Employees who are more than 5 minutes late to return from a lunch break will earn one-half (1/2) incident.

 Because breaks should be taken in the middle of the work period rather than at the beginning or end, no breaks are permitted during the first hour of your work schedule or during the last hour of your work schedule.